electrototo/blog/content/blog/serverless-prometheus-blackbox-exporter-1/index.md

 ```

 ### Prometheus and Grafana integration
-After hooking the blackbox expoter with prometheus and grafana, and sraping the results from the blackbox exporter for a while, I can obtain metrics about the latency of my website, as if users located in the North West of United States were accessing my blog[^2].
+After hooking the blackbox expoter with prometheus and grafana, and scraping the results from the blackbox exporter for a while, I can obtain metrics about the latency of my website, as if users located in the North West of United States were accessing my blog[^2].

-{{< figure src="images/test.png" width="100%" >}}
+{{< figure src="images/grafana.png" width="100%" caption="Visualization on Grafana" >}}

+## Closing thoughts

 [^1]: If you want to learn more about custom AWS Lambda Runtime Environments, feel free to read my [previous blog post]({{< ref "custom-aws-lambda-runtime-environments" >}})!
 [^2]: This is not 100% accurate, as I am hosting both the blackbox exporter and my blog within AWS.
 The request from the blackbox to my blog would not need to leave the AWS network,